SMITH367/InvetaryGestion/readme.md

-## This is a fullstack javascript application.
+## This is a Backend javascript application.

-### Simple invetantary gestion created with Node, Express, Mysql and Vanilla Js
+### Simple invetantary gestion API created with Node, Express and Mysql.

 Steps for install.